jloOop/Boundary-Spin-Momentum-Filtering-Data/README.md

 ---

 ## Related work

-- A. Jozani, _Spin–Momentum Impedance and Filtering by a Spin-Coupled Absorbing Boundary Condition_, arXiv:2606.25650.
 - A. Jozani and R. Tumulka, _Detection Time Distribution Predicted Using Absorbing Boundary Conditions and Imaginary Potentials_, arXiv:2603.22044.

 ---